banisterious/obsidian-oneirometrics/docs/developer/implementation/defensive-coding-practices.md

 Implementing these defensive coding practices will significantly improve the robustness of the OneiroMetrics plugin.
 By combining the Service Registry Pattern with comprehensive defensive coding, we create a system that can withstand unexpected conditions, gracefully degrade when necessary, and provide a consistent user experience even when failures occur.

+For a detailed implementation plan with timelines, risk assessments, and prioritized tasks, see the [Defensive Coding Implementation Plan](./post-refactoring-roadmap.md#defensive-coding-implementation-plan) section in the Post-Refactoring Roadmap.

 Future enhancements to these practices should include:

 1. **Circuit Breakers**: Prevent repeated calls to failing services